Rhys-Alexander/FYP/lit_struct.md

   - Maqsood et al. (2019) and Wu et al. (2022) for 3D transfer learning
   - Mehmood et al. (2021) for early diagnosis applications
   - Francis et al. (2025) for attention mechanisms with transfer learning
+  - A Ebrahimi et al. (2020) on a practically indistinguishable project to mine

 ### 2.4 Challenges in Deep Learning for Medical Imaging